regis-zang/ExploringRscriptAndSAPPredictiveAnalysis/README.md

 It is my first project in a github. need your patience if some time isnt clear.

+Remember this project i try to explain all step need to do and allow you to see in another perspective its possible to learn and enjoy in same time.
+With this i used to better way and you see all are is necessary to anderstand any point.
+And if is not clear , again let me know.

 Please let me know!
 Best regards
 Regis Zang